Paschou-Lab/ReAct/README.md

 Added Group PRS with sample overlap correction. **This has not been tested yet.
 And the ReadMe will need to be updated.**
 Will do later

+_Mar 03 2021_
+updated Group PRS with sample overlap correction.
+**This is tested.
+Work with some assumptions.
+Still need to update the ReadMe.**
+Need proofread on theory

 # Meta-analysis
 ## Compilation
 Download folder `MetaAnalysis_src` for source code of meta-analysis module.
 Inside the directory with source code, simply run the command: